rmtec/modeswitcher/README.md

 * [e] Enable or disable modes.
 Disabled modes are not considered during automatic mode switching [ams].
 * [si] Enable or disable the simulation of another operating system (e.g., Linux).
 * [ex] Enable the real execution of the system commands to switch modes or show the commands only (disabled).
-* [d] Enable debugging for a pause between mode switches (useful for the scenarios).
+* [d] Enable debugging for pauses between mode switches (useful for the scenarios).
 * [q] Quit the software.

-Additionally we support the following scenarios with the framwork:
+Additionally, we support the following scenarios with the framwork:
-* [s1] Start scenario vulnerability time series, see [Re-run the Web Server Case Study](#rerun).
+* [s1] Start scenario vulnerability time series.
+See [Re-run the Web Server Case Study](#rerun).
-* [s2] Start scenario all modes are disabled, to manually enable needed modes.
+* [s2] Start scenario all modes are disabled to enable needed modes manually.
-* [s3] Start scenario all software is disabled, to manually
+* [s3] Start scenario all software is disabled to manually
-* [s4] Start scenario random mode order, to perform evaluations
+* [s4] Start scenario random mode order to perform evaluations
-* [s5] Start scenario mode switch duration, to perform evaluations
+* [s5] Start scenario mode switch duration to perform evaluations

 ## Command line options <a name="cmdoptions"></a>
 The framework supports the following options per command line.
-Details about the funtionality, see [Menu Options](#menuoptions).
+For details about the functionality, see [Menu Options](#menuoptions).
 ```
 modeswitcher init					initalize the system (default mode)
 modeswitcher update				updates vulns and patches (auto mode switch)